- OTHER COUNTRIES

 The main purpose of foreign investment liberalization is that the government is seeing great potential in its business perspective that can greatly accelerate the Malaysian economy.
 It was their strategic vision to attract new investors to this nation.

 However, Equity shareholding in all businesses, especially manufacturing businesses were highly liberalized that was initiated from 2003 onward.
-Through this liberalization process, foreign investors got an opportunity of 100% of the equity in all corporate ventures.
+Through this liberalisation process, foreign investors got an opportunity of 100% of the equity in all corporate ventures.

 It must be noted that, when we are talking about 100% liberalization policy, there is some layers of conditions that must be understood.
 According to Malaysian corporate act held by FIC in 2004, an allocation of up to 70% of the equity of a Malaysian company has been determined for the foreign investors only.
 The remaining 30% has to be allocated to indigenous Malaysian origins.